grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "What about Herschel?" asked Hemi.
 "When will he be ready to come aboard the _Prospect_?
 The _Gnat_ could potentially be a long way off pretty quickly if we get into this situation where you are leading a contact away from the _Prospect's_ location.
 It would be nice to have Herschel ready to go find you, if that happens."

-"Is that what you are really thinking Hemi?"
+"Is that what you are really thinking, Hemi?"
 Percy asked with a grin.
 "Or are you just looking forward to having a fuckin' fluffy new crew member to take care of?"

 "I'm hoping Herschel is acclimated to the _Gnat_ in another day or two.
 Then we can move him aboard the _Prospect_," said Shakes.